json-hc/json-hc-specification/gameserver-json-example.md

 1. GET `/`
 2. GET link: `http://example.org/rels/servers` with GET parameter `id=1338` (if `server.id` is 1338).
 3. GET first link: `http://example.org/rels/server`
-4. PATCH link: `self` with body: `name=My%20New%20Server`
+4. PATCH link: `http://json-hc.org/rels/self` with body: `name=My%20New%20Server`

 The response has a 204 NO CONTENT status code.

-Afterwards retrieve a fresh new copy of server with GET for the self_link.
+Afterwards retrieve a fresh new copy of server with GET for the `http://json-hc.org/rels/` link.
 That's it!